 To maximize the programming we offer members at Chester Addison, we collaborate with many local nonprofits and organizations.
 We partner with Stamford Achieves and SoundWaters to provide science education to the Kindergarten to third-grade students in the summer in a curriculum about the sea and the environment.
 The Stamford Sailing Foundation provides sailing and swimming instruction to kids in our program.
 We collaborate with the local Boy Scouts and Girl Scouts to run troops at Chester Addison.
 We also have the USTA come in to help us run tennis instruction in the summer.
-We look to increase the number of youth playing tennis at our facility as we collaborate with more partners in Stamford and surrounding towns.
 We partner with the Boy's and Girl's Club, improving the lives of youth in Stamford.
 We collaborate with these organizations in our Mighty Mights basketball program, Jackie Robinson Baseball Little League, and with other community-focused initiatives like VITA (Volunteer Income Tax Assistance through the IRS), which we provide free-of-charge to local residents.
 We started a program to introduce middle school girls to local female police officers to help them develop a mutual understanding and build relationships.
-This program is in its third year of operation.
+This program is in its fourth year of operation.
 We offer computer classes to teens on Saturdays.
 We constantly look for additional partners to align with our programming as these students have few other opportunities to experience the benefits of activities where admission fees often act as a barrier to entry.